P1sec/gea-implementation/README.md

 GEA2 test vector 2: OK
 ```

 Warning: this Python implementation is slow as hell!
-For any serious work, please
+For any work that requires producing
-use the Rust or C ones.
+large keystreams, use the Rust or C ones.

 ### C